 So, I have asked him question #5.
 He said that that house is for many years to live.
 So, what was a point to discuss the future value (who knows when)?
 I said, buy the house and enjoy it and don’t worry about its value in the future.

 Another story if you want to buy the property that will be sold in the nearest future with appreciated value (like I did last year), you want to make sure that your due diligence will support this goal.
 Location, location, and location – the first priority when buying the house.

 The house I sold in one of the South states taught me that better due diligence pays off in the long run.
-When I was planning and doing various calculations, I had no clue about few additional expenses (and headaches) I had to incur.
+When I was planning and doing various calculations, I had no clue about a few additional expenses (and headaches) I had to incur.

-Beyond common maintenance (plumbing, lawn moving, etc.), I had to take care about the trimming the palm trees that were on my property (once in 3-4 months, $250 each); replacing one palm tree ($1,500) because the small pests have decided to create the nest inside the tree; pay for 365 days protection against ants, $200/year); cleaning the tiled roof at least once in 3-4 months (humidity made it look dirty, $250 each), and having a headache with a local Home Owners Association that was like a local police trying to see what can be done to hurt home-owners (something like: you have to paint your driveway, your grass is too dry!).
+Beyond common maintenance (plumbing, lawn moving, etc.), I had to take care of trimming the palm trees that were on my property (once in 3-4 months, $250 each); replacing one palm tree ($1,500) because the small pests have decided to create the nest inside the tree; pay for 365 days protection against ants, $200/year); cleaning the tiled roof at least once in 3-4 months (humidity made it look dirty, $250 each), and having a headache with a local Home Owners Association that was like local police trying to see what can be done to hurt home-owners (something like you have to paint your driveway, your grass is too dry!).

 This site is for informational and educational purposes only and should not be construed to constitute professional advice.
-Nothing contained herein shall constitute a solicitation, or endorsement.
+Nothing contained herein shall constitute a solicitation or endorsement.
 I am not affiliated with, nor do receive compensation from, any company.
 My apologies for any spelling mistakes (although, I have used the spell checker) or my writing style if it is not up to your taste.

 Like the article?
 Become a club member for free and get notified about the new posts.
 100% spam-free!